• Skip to primary navigation

 Step 5 — Place the thyme over all, both the ham and the vegetables.
 Drizzle with the olive oil.

-Step 6 — Cover the skillet with foil and place in a preheated 350°F oven.
+Step 6 — Cover the skillet with aluminum foil and place in a preheated 350°F oven.
 Bake for 2 hours.
 Baste occasionally with the liquid, recover and bake until the ham reaches an internal temperature of 160°F and the vegetables are fork-tender.

 The cooked ham with some of the vegetables removed to best show the final dish.